SakshiSaini17092/Spotify/README.md

   ```
   git clone https://github.com/SakshiSaini17092/Spotify.git
   ```
-  * Change the line 7 and 8
+  * Change the line 7 and 8 in Spotify/server/routes/auth.js
   add your credentials

   * Run the server using the commands below